 Consider, for example, two different recreational runners.

-Imagine that both runners run 5 miles and they are wearing running watches that can measure ground contact time running.
+Imagine that both runners run 5 miles and they are wearing Garmin running watches that can measure ground contact time running.

 Let’s say that runner A has an average ground contact time running of 300 milliseconds.
 Meanwhile, runner B has an average of 250 milliseconds.